hershd23/buzzdb-docs/docs/spring2021/lab1.rst

 * All the command keywords are case insensitive, so ``"LoCATe sing 2"`` is a valid command, and should be treated as ``"locate sing 2"``.

-**TODO**: Edit this* We also provide you with src/console.cc to test your implementation.
-We don’t expect you to make any changes to this code, this is only a convenience file for you to test your code.
-(More details in ``Code Description`` section)

 Example